 Their commercial influence was such that the Euboic scale of weights and measures was used among the Ionic cities and Athens until the end of the 7th century BC.

-Chalcis and Eretria were rival cities, with one of the earliest major military conflicts recorded in Greek history being between them.
-It was known as the Lelantine War, in which many other Greek city-states also took part.
+Chalcis and Eretria were rival cities, with one of the earliest major military conflicts recorded in Greek history.
+The war between the two cities was known as the Lelantine War, in which many other Greek city-states also took part.

-Athens saw Evia as a strategic territory, and an important source of grain and cattle, and controlling the island meant Athens could prevent invasion and better protect its trade routes from piracy.
+Athens viewed Evia as a strategic territory and important source of grain and cattle, and controlling the island meant Athens could prevent invasion and better protect its trade routes from piracy.

 In 506 BC, Athens invaded Chalkis and settled 4,000 Attic Greeks on their lands.
-After this, the island was gradually reduced to an Athenian dependency.
+The island was then gradually reduced to an Athenian dependency.

-In 446 BC, the islanders revolted, but the Athenians, led by Pericles subdued the revolt, and captured Histiaea in the north of the island for their own settlement.
+In 446 BC, the islanders revolted, but the Athenians, led by Pericles, subdued the revolt and captured Histiaea in the northern part of the island for their own settlement.

 In 410 BC, during the Peloponnesian War, the island succeeded in regaining its independence.
-However, it was taken over by Philip II of Macedon after the Battle of Chaeronea in 338 BC.
+However, it was overtaken by Philip II of Macedon after the Battle of Chaeronea in 338 BC.